Saltbush Berries

 Applications

-Saltbush berries can be used on their own or the leaves can be dried and used as a seasoning.
+Saltbush berries can be used on their own or the leaves can be dried for seasonings.
 The raw berries can be tossed into salads, couscous, granola, yogurt parfaits, or charcuterie boards to add a tart, salty flavor.
-They can also be preserved in jams, preserves, and chutneys.
+They can also be preserved in jams, jellies, and chutneys.
 These berries may be incorporated into smoothies, tarts, cakes, sorbets, and fruit sauces.
 Dried Saltbush berry leaves have an inherent salinity that makes them a natural complement to seafood.
 The entire bush may be laid over a bed of coals to grill beef, pork, or lamb.
 As the branches and leaves char, they impart a smoked saltiness to the meat as it cooks.
-Saltbush berries pair well with the flavors of goat cheese, ricotta, and brie, farro, chicken, pork, dried fruits, oranges, almonds, walnuts, pistachios, dark chocolate, balsamic and apple cider vinegar, cinnamon, ginger, and cardamom.
+Saltbush berries pair well with the flavors of goat cheese, ricotta, brie, farro, chicken, pork, dried fruits, oranges, almonds, walnuts, pistachios, dark chocolate, balsamic and apple cider vinegar, cinnamon, ginger, and cardamom.

 Ethnic/Cultural Info

-Saltbush berries are a type of bush tucker, a food variety native to Australia.
-Historically, bush tucker was utilized by Indigenous Australians during the hunter-gatherer societies that developed before colonial settlers arrived.
-These tribes foraged for nutrient-rich foods like Saltbush berries, along with various herbs, spices, nuts, seeds, and fruits.
-They also hunted crocodiles, emus, and kangaroos, which provided good sources of protein.
-Indigenous peoples developed extensive knowledge of edible crops and plants, which they passed down through generations to ensure their survival.
-Today, many of these native bush ingredients are used in natural medicine and skincare, demonstrating the ongoing value of this traditional knowledge.
+Saltbush berries are a bush tucker, a variety of wild food native to the lands of Australia.
+Bush tucker was historically used by Indigenous Australians during the hunter-gatherer societies that were developed before colonial settlers arrived there.
+These tribes would forage for nutrient-rich crops like the Saltbush berry plant along with other herbs, spices, nuts, seeds, and fruits.
+They also hunted crocodiles, emu, and kangaroos as these were good sources of protein.
+Indigenous peoples developed an extensive knowledge of edible crops and plants, which they passed down through generations to ensure their survival.
+Today, many of these native bush ingredients are used in natural medicine and skincare.

 Geography/History